-Table 9 shows us that there has been a rise in the numbers of admits to supported accommodation and a rise in the number of individuals that this relates to.
+Table 9 shows a rise in the numbers of admits to supported accommodation and a rise in the number of individuals that this relates to.
 The additional 100+ admits between the two quarters are due to increased turnover system-wide, but is predominantly in the crisis accommodation provision with an increase of 62 admits.
-There have been no reports from providers that provision is unusually stretched by the demand so may well be that quarter 4's lower than usual turnover was a blip and on closer inspection of Q3 of 2014-15 there were 360 admits which is within the range that we are looking at this quarter.
+There have been no reports from providers that provision is unusually stretched by demand and in Q3 of 2014-15 there were 360 admits.

-Table 9 also shows that the number of admissions where the reason for admission is not known or not recorded has continued to fall and a closer inspection of those 20 cases shows us that they are predominantly for placements that weren't initially referred through the Gateway and include those specialist provision services such as Action Housing (refugees) and AKT Outpost (LGBT) for whom referrals are often made via routes other than Gateway.
+Table 9 also shows that the number of admissions where the reason for admission is not known or not recorded has continued to fall and a closer inspection of those 20 cases shows that they are predominantly for placements that weren't initially referred through the Gateway and include those specialist provision services such as Action Housing (refugees) and AKT Outpost (LGBT) for whom referrals are often made via routes other than Gateway.

 Five beds of emergency accommodation are now offered across the city which are direct access short term placements and from which the client will be moved on to more appropriate accommodation in short space of time.
 The aim being that an individual can be accommodated outside of normal working hours.
-This process began in April 2015 and table 9 shows us that there were 38 admits in to this provision in quarter 1.
-This helps to demonstrate the value of the supported accommodation sector in helping the city to respond to homelessness and to allow the council to meet its duties to those for seeking accommodation.
+This process began in April 2015 and table 9 shows 38 admits in to this provision in quarter 1.
+This demonstrates the value of the supported accommodation sector in helping the city to respond to homelessness and to allow the Council to meet its duties to those for seeking accommodation.